albbaous/snp_selection/README.md

 - independent SNPs (minimal linkage disequilibrium).
 - Clearly defined effect sizes and allele frequencies from the source dataset.

-## Then use the following code to get the most significant SNPs for the European ancestry
+## 1. Use the following code to get the most significant SNPs for the European ancestry
 - ``awk '$9 < 5e-8' DIAMANTE-EUR.sumstat.txt > significant_snps.txt``
 - The paper mentions that they used 5e-9 as the threshold for genome-wide significance to account for linkage disequilibrium (LD), but the summary statistics provided in the data contain results with fixed_effectsp-values greater than 5e-8